dingo/api/readme.md

 		}
 	}

-### Internal Requests

-Having your application consume your own API is extremely useful and has a number of benefits:

-1. You can build your application on top of a solid API.
-2. The API will return the actual data and not its JSON representation.
-3. You can catch thrown exceptions and deal with errors.

-Here is how you'd send an internal request to get the Eloquent collection of all users:

-	Route::get('/', function()
-	{
-		$users = API::get('users');

-		return View::make('index')->with('users', $users);
-	});

-> You don't need to include the API prefix or domain when internally calling an API endpoint.

-#### Internal Request With Parameters

-	API::with(['name' => 'Jason', 'location' => 'Australia'])->post('users');

-	API::post('users', ['name' => 'Jason', 'location' => 'Australia']);

-#### Targetting A Specific Version

-	API::version('v2')->get('users');

 ### Authentication and Authorization

-The API comes with built in authentication and authorization.
-As shown earlier, authentication can be enabled for entire groups or for a specific endpoint.
+The API comes with built in authentication.
+Authentication can be enabled for entire API groups or for a specific endpoint.
 By default `basic` authentication is enabled, this can be modified in the `app/config/packages/dingo/api/config.php` configuration file once you've published it.

-You can enable `oauth2` authentication however you must require [`dingo/oauth2-server`](https://github.com/dingo/oauth2-server).
+> You can enable `oauth2` authentication however you must require [`dingo/oauth2-server`](https://github.com/dingo/oauth2-server).

 The flow for authenticating requests is as follows: